K-log/SOS-Project/journal.md

 ### Week 5
-  Noah: Rewrote te entire movement system and found some premade assets to test it with.
+  Noah: Rewrote the entire movement system and found some premade assets to test it with.

   Nauy: Added script for player health bar/ enemy attacking or touching player and player health bar will drop.